TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 4/Romans 4.17.md

 ---

-(as it is written, A father of many nations have I made thee) before him whom he believed, [even] God, who giveth life to the dead, and calleth the things that are not, as though they were.
+As it is written, "I have made you a father of many nations."
+This is in the presence of him whom he believed: God, who gives life to the dead, and calls the things that are not, as though they were.